JohnSwiftC/GuShell/README.md

 Please, please, please, use Visual Studio.
 That is what I used, and I personally just open a blank C++ project and smack a Source.c in there.
 CHECK DEFINED MACROS!!!
 THEY ARE IMPORTANT!!!

 **In Visual Studio, go to the Manifest Settings in the Linker settings!
-Set UAX Execution Level to either "Highest Possible" (recommended) or "Require Admin"**
+Set UAC Execution Level to either "Highest Possible" (recommended) or "Require Admin"**
 This will potentially be useful when executing some commands down the line!
 # Starting Points
 - Check for dropped client connections